Back to the Basics….

 Alcoholic beverages will be consumed at this event, probably some foul language and so forth, so make sure you are comfortable with your teen being around this group if you choose to bring them.

-Last time we allowed children at an event, they broke some really expensive stuff, including my coffee roaster, so no children.
+Last time we allowed children at an event, they broke some really expensive stuff, including my coffee roaster by pouring water into the electronics.
+I’m fairly traumatized over that.